 PyTorch is a Python library for data science and machine learning that is used by a large number of data scientists and programmers.
 Data scientists also use PyTorch APIs to research deep neural networks.

 It allows data scientists to create dynamic computational graphs.
-This involves a variety of complex tasks, such as graph mode transitions and quick tensor computing.
+This involves various complex tasks, such as graph mode transitions and quick tensor computing.

 It also aids testing and deployment because you can scale the resources efficiently.
-PyTorch is a popular Python machine learning library that has attracted many users over the years.
+PyTorch is a popular Python machine learning library that has attracted many users.

 NumPy, or Numerical Python, was created by Travis Oliphant in 2015 and is an essential library for mathematical and scientific computations.